check-spelling/check-spelling-docs/Feature:-Forbidden-patterns.md

 # Forbidden patterns

-People have asked about being able to reject certain patterns.
-They aren't technically spelling errors, but since check-spelling is already looking.
+Since the spell checker has to run against all lines, there was a request to be able to reject a pattern, even though it is technically composed of valid words.

+The canonical example was [m_data](https://github.com/nasa/fprime/discussions/855#discussion-3469739).

+But there are definitely other examples, e.g., of a deprecated API.

-## Proposal
+## Implementation

+I can imagine adding an extra pass right before (or after? still thinking about this) `patterns.txt` which looks for `reject-patterns.txt`
-`forbidden.txt` that works like `patterns.txt`, but is run between patterns and the main spelling pass.
+ / `forbidden.txt` that works like `patterns.txt`, but is run between patterns and the main spelling pass and screams if it finds matches.

 ## Implementation details